buddypress/buddypress/readme.txt

 BuddyPress boasts an ever growing array of new features developed by the awesome plugin development community.
 Some of most popular BuddyPress plugins currently available are:

-*	<a href="http://wordpress.org/extend/plugins/wp-fb-autoconnect">WP-FB-AutoConnect</a> - allow your users to instantly log in to your site using their Facebook credentials.
 *	<a href="http://wordpress.org/extend/plugins/buddypress-like">BuddyPress Like</a> - add a "like" button to site activity.
 *	<a href="http://wordpress.org/extend/plugins/buddypress-links">BuddyPress Links</a> - rich media embedding for your BuddyPress powered site.
-*	<a href="http://wordpress.org/extend/plugins/tweetstream">BuddyPress Tweetstream</a> - allow your users to sync and post to their Twitter stream.
-*	<a href="http://wordpress.org/extend/plugins/facestream">BuddyPress Facestream</a> - allow your users to sync and post to their Facebook stream.
+*	<a href="http://wordpress.org/extend/plugins/buddystream/">BuddyStream</a> - synchronizes all of your favorite social networks to the BuddyPress activity stream.
 *	<a href="http://wordpress.org/extend/plugins/bp-album">BuddyPress Album+</a> - allow your users to upload photos and create albums.
 *	<a href="http://wordpress.org/extend/plugins/buddypress-group-documents">BuddyPress Group Documents</a> - add file upload and document repositories to your groups.
 *	<a href="http://wordpress.org/extend/plugins/bp-profile-privacy">BuddyPress Profile Privacy</a> - allow your users to set privacy options on their profile data.
 *	<a href="http://wordpress.org/extend/plugins/welcome-pack">BuddyPress Welcome Pack</a> - set defaults for new users, auto join them to groups or send welcome messages.
 *	<a href="http://wordpress.org/extend/plugins/bp-groupblog">BuddyPress Group Blog</a> (WordPress MU only) - allow your groups to include a fully functional WordPress blog.
-*	<a href="http://wordpress.org/extend/plugins/buddypress-group-wiki/">BuddyPress Group Wiki</a> - add wiki functionality to your groups so all members can contribute to pages.
+*	<a href="http://wordpress.org/extend/plugins/bp-wiki/">BuddyPress Wiki Component</a> - adds wiki functionality.

-There are already more than 125 BuddyPress plugins available, the list is growing every day.
+There are more than 300 BuddyPress plugins available, the list is growing every day.
 For a full list of plugins, please visit the <a href="http://buddypress.org/extend/plugins/">BuddyPress.org plugins page</a>.
 You can also install any of these plugins automatically through the plugin installer menu inside of your WordPress installation.

 <h4>More Information</h4>